intershop/devenv-4-iom/doc/04_development_process.md

 If `CUSTOM_DBMIGRATE_DIR` is configured, the custom DBMigrate scripts are also applied when starting IOM.

-# Apply SQL Configuration Scripts
+# <a name="apply_sql_config"/>Apply SQL Configuration Scripts

-Scripts for SQL configuration are simple SQL scripts that can be easily developed and tested with the help of the developer task Apply sql scripts.
+Scripts for SQL configuration are simple SQL scripts that can be easily developed and tested with the help of the developer task [Apply sql scripts](#apply_sql_scripts).
 However, SQL configuration in a project context is more complex.
 E.g. the scripts are executed depending on the currently activated environment.
-To be able to test SQL configuration scripts exactly in the same context as in a real IOM installation, the developer task Apply SQL Configuration Scripts is provided.
+To be able to test SQL configuration scripts exactly in the same context as in a real IOM installation, the developer task [Apply SQL Configuration Scripts](#apply_sql_config) is provided.

 To be able to roll out complete SQL configurations, you have to: